 Beside the service agreements of the management team members, which usually include bonus provisions in connection with operational and financial targets, a private equity acquirer intends to incentivise the management team on a successful exit.
 This is usually done by offering either an equity participation or an exit bonus.
-A manager's equity stake is mostly legally held by a pooling vehicle or by a trust company via a trusteeship.
-In smaller deals the managers occasionally hold their shares directly.
+A manager's equity stake is mostly legally held by a pooling vehicle in the legal form of a limited partnership or by a trust company via a trusteeship.
+In smaller deals the managers occasionally hold their shares directly (or indirectly via an investment vehicle).
 In any event, equity participations are structured in order to minimise the risk of the tax authorities arguing that profits from the equity participation are treated as employment income and, therefore, a higher tax rate applies.
 On the other hand, an exit bonus is treated as employment income.
+When structuring a management participation, it should be avoided to trigger an initial taxation upon acquisition of the participation, as the manager has not yet received any funds to pay such taxes (dry income).
+Any taxes should therefore only be incurred once the manager has received the necessary funds to pay the tax.
+In private equity transactions, this is regularly the case at the time of an exit.
+The risk of initial taxation arises in particular, if the management acquires the participation at a discount.
+However, the legislator has attempted to promote employee share ownerships in start-up companies, micro-enterprises and small and medium-sized enterprises by ensuring that wage tax shall not be triggered at the time of the transfer of the shareholding, but rather at a later date, usually with the sale of the shareholding, but at the latest after 12 years (from 2024: 15 years) or in the case of a change of employer.

-Generally, a private equity acquirer should contact the management of the target company as soon as possible in order to be able to agree with the management on a term sheet or even a shareholders' agreement until the singing of the share purchase agreement has taken place.
-Early discussions also offer the possibility to convince the management team of the private equity fund.
+Generally, a private equity acquirer should contact the management of the target company as early as possible in order to be able to agree with the management on a term sheet or even a shareholders' agreement until the signing of the share purchase agreement has taken place.
+Early discussions on management's participation also offer the possibility to convince the management team of the private equity fund.
 This can be a relevant advantage in an auction process.